douglatornell/randopony/docs/2011Plans.rst

 * The combination of a pre-registration system and previous years event participation numbers should allow the organizers to order close to the correct number of pins.
-* Populaire pins are undated so left-overs from pervious years can be used when the current year's run out.
+* Populaire pins are undated so left-overs from previous years can be used when the current year's run out.
 Most riders have no idea about the colour rotation scheme that is used.
 * As is already done, club members are not given pins at the finish if there is going to be a shortage because they can be given theirs later from a 2nd order.
+We already have member's addresses.
 * If the pins do run out the late finishing riders can be asked to write their name and address on an envelop so that their pin can be mailed to them when available.